shubhdev79/terraform-test/README.md

-# Creating the Infra using Terraform
+# Building the Infra using Terraform

 Building VPC peering network and accessing the web servers.